lkodinsson/MARS/Basic/PHB.md

 Make an attack on a target with one of your wielded weapons or with your bare hands.

 When making an attack, first roll your appropriate combat skill to hit your target versus their deflection.
 Then roll your weapon's damage.
-Grazes deal half damage, and criticals deal bonus damage as specified by that weapon.
+Grazing hits deal half damage after damage reduction.
+Critical hits ignore all damage reduction and get a bonus to damage as specified by that weapon.
+The minimum amount of damage that can be dealt by a hit that grazes or better is 1 damage.

 Additional attacks made during the same turn get a -4 penalty to hit for each attack you made before it in the same turn.
 This penalty applies to all forms of attack actions.
 This is known as the *multiple attack penalty*.
 Attacks made as a reaction are exempt from this penalty (such as by a readied action).